sewaneedata/BOHEMIA-2024/README.md

 ## Datasets

-We will be working with 10 datasets in total.
+We worked with 10 datasets in total.
 Some of the datasets can be found [here](https://drive.google.com/drive/u/0/folders/1jq1dtoTScgSA9h5vtEtLAtdjp_tF-Nxs), and the remaining datasets are retrieved by the `data.r` script.

 1. `kenya_demography.csv` : has demographic information on the sample population.
 2. `kenya_safety.csv` : has information on usage of bed nets over 4 visits.